 A Great Education at a Great Price

 Duquesne University is more affordable than you might think.
 Don't just take our word for it.
-Independent sources - including U.S. News and World Report, Washington Monthly and Kiplinger's - all rank Duquesne as a best value university.
+Independent sources - including U.S. News and World Report and Washington Monthly - all rank Duquesne as a best value university.

 You'll get solid career preparation, real-world skills and a foundation of ethics that will make you stand out.
 An investment in a Duquesne education pays dividends over a lifetime.